daveymason/Hackstory/README.md

 # Anton de Kom: A Hackstory

-🏆 **Hackstory Hackathon Project** - An interactive digital timeline experience
+🏆 **Hackstory Hackathon Project** - An snap-scrolling digital timeline experience

 ## About the Hero